MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 User-Agent strings are outdated and have a long history of causing website compatibility issues.

 Wherever possible, Microsoft recommends minimizing use of Microsoft Edge browser detection logic based on the user-agent string.
-If you have a good reason to detect the user agent, the Microsoft Edge team recommends using [User-Agent Client Hints](#user-agent-client-hints) as the primary detection logic.
-[User-Agent Client Hints](#user-agent-client-hints) also reduces the required number of parsed strings.
+If you have a good reason to detect the browser, the Microsoft Edge team recommends using [User-Agent Client Hints](#user-agent-client-hints) as the primary detection logic.
+[User-Agent Client Hints](#user-agent-client-hints) also reduces the complexity of browser detection code.

 For legacy reference, the following format was used for User-Agent string.